ChillAceWill/capstone-project1/README.md

 - The pictures were placed in a flexbox, which then allowed me to place them in columns.
 - This page also features a shipping form with required validations.
   # Featured HTML and CSS from this project
-- Top Navigation with Login, Registration accessible via a login button right aligned on the top nav
-- highights to form inputs
-- navigation will always show the active page in the nav bar
+- Navigation will always show the active page in the nav bar
+- Forms highlight one you click into the form field
+- The checkout page features two buttons that allow access to the Shipping & Payment info forms via a modal window; added using bootstrap
+- All of my buttons will lead you somewhere:
+  - Registration form submission will lead to login page
+  - Login form submission will lead to the products page
+  - 'Add to cart' buttons will lead to the checkout page
+  - Success Page - on click of payment info submission

   # Lena Industrial site Screenshots
 Homepage